 - You received no points for your not guilty verdict.

 - You received only the applicable number of points for your guilty verdict.

 Learn more on our AR Driving Records page.

 Often times, a guilty verdict means increased auto insurance rates the next time you renew your policy.

-Talk with your agent about this possibility, and if you find out your rates will increase, consider shopping for lower rates now to get a jump on more affordable coverage.Other Topics in This Section
+Talk with your agent and if you find out your rates will increase, consider shopping for lower rates now to get a jump on more affordable coverage.Other Topics in This Section